Non-archimedean tame topology and stably dominated types: The inflation homotopy

 The statement on the group action follows from the uniqueness of the continuous lift. \eprf

-\<{rem} \lemref{inflation} remains true if one supposes only that $D$ contains the singular points of $V$.
-Indeed, one can find divisors $D_i$ with $D = \meet_i D_i$, and \'etale morphisms $h_i: D_i \to \Aa^n$, and iterate the lemma to obtain successively $Z \meet D' \subseteq D_1 \meet \ldots \meet D_i$.
-In particular, when $V$ is smooth, \lemref{inflation} is valid for $D = \emptyset$. \>{rem}
+\begin{rem} \lemref{inflation} remains true if one supposes only that $D$ contains the singular points of $V$.
+Indeed, one can find divisors $D_i$ with $D = \meet_i D_i$, and \'etale morphisms $h_i: V \m D_i \to \Aa^n$, and iterate the lemma to obtain successively $\bZ \meet \std{D'} \nsubseteq \std{D_1} \meet \ldots \meet \std{D_i}$.
+In particular, when $V$ is smooth, \lemref{inflation} is valid for $D = \varnothing$. \end{rem}

-\subsection{Connectedness, and the Zariski topology}
+\section{Connectedness and the Zariski topology}

 Let $V$ be an algebraic variety over some valued field.
-We say a strict pro-definable subset $Z$ of $\std{V}$ is {\em definably connected} if it contains no clopen strict pro-definable subsets other than $\emptyset$ and $Z$.
+We say a strict pro-definable subset $Z$ of $\std{V}$ is {\em definably connected} if it contains no clopen strict pro-definable subsets other than $\varnothing$ and $Z$.
 We say that $Z$ is {\em definably path connected} if for any two points $a$ and $b$ of $Z$ there exists a definable path in $Z$ connecting $a$ and $b$.
 Clearly definable path connectedness implies definable connectedness.
-When $V$ is quasi-projective and $Z = \std{X}$ with $X$ a definable subset of $V$, the reverse implication will eventually follow from Theorem \ref{1}.
+When $V$ is quasi-projective and $Z = \std{X}$ with $X$ a definable subset of $V$, the reverse implication will eventually follow from \thmref{1}.

-If $X$ a definable subset of $V$, $\std{X}$ is definably connected if and only if $X$ contains no v+g-clopen definable subsets, other than $X$ and $\emptyset$.
+If $X$ is a definable subset of $V$, $\std{X}$ is definably connected if and only if $X$ contains no v+g-clopen definable subsets, other than $X$ and $\varnothing$.
 Indeed, if $U$ is a clopen strict pro-definable subset of $\std{X}$, the set $U \cap X$ of simple points of $U$ is a v+g-clopen definable subset of $X$, and $U$ is the closure of $U \cap X$.
 When $X$ is a definable subset of $V$, we shall say $\std{X}$ has a finite number of connected components if $X$ may be written as a finite disjoint union of v+g-clopen definable subsets $U_i$ with each $\std{U_i}$ definably connected.
-The $\std{U_i}$ are called connected components of $\std{X}$.

-\<{lem} Let $V$ be a smooth algebraic variety over a valued field and let $Z$ be a nowhere dense Zariski closed subset of $V$.
+The $\std{U_i}$ are called {\em connected components} of $\std{X}$. \begin{lem} Let $V$ be a smooth quasi-projective variety over a valued field and let $Z$ be a nowhere dense Zariski closed subset of $V$.
 Then $\std{V}$ has a finite number of connected components if and only if $\std{V \m Z}$ has a finite number of connected components.
-Furthermore, if $\std{V}$ is a finite disjoint union of connected components $\std{U_i}$ then the $\std{U_i} \m \std{Z}$ are the connected components of $\std{V \m Z}$. \>{lem}
+Furthermore, if $\std{V}$ is a finite disjoint union of connected components $\std{U_i}$ then the $\std{U_i} \m \std{Z}$ are the connected components of $\std{V \m Z}$. \end{lem}